CircuitLord/creatorscamera/index.md

     lerp2x (value) (time)
     lerp2y (value) (time)

-    Note, the lerp command does not sleep by itself, so you'll have to call the sleep thing below if you want the script to wait before starting the next movement.
+    //Note, the lerp command does not sleep by itself, so you'll have to call the sleep thing below if you want the script to wait before starting the next movement.

     sleep (MS) //Sleeps the script for a certain amount of time, in millaseconds. resetall //Resets all the sticks.